 At the start of our list, we mentioned the problem of multiple, siloed data sources.
 While that is indeed a problem, the solution is not to attempt to reinvent the wheel by drawing data from a single homegrown database.
 Rather, B2B marketing organizations should seek a solution which effectively aggregates and cross-checks multiple data sources, to provide the widest available market possible.

 Marketers need to have a 360-degree view of every lead and account — ranging from basic insights like job title, age and company name, to more granular, personal insights for each contact, such as job function, industry and technologies they’re already familiar with.
 To do that, you need to draw upon a truly vast range of data sources — but the information must all be processed together, on a single platform.

 Real-Time, at Scale

 Of course, none of the above will matter in the long-term if the underlying data is constantly deteriorating.
 An effective audience-centric martech platform must constantly refresh itself, so marketing and sales alike can rest assured that the data they’re working with is fully aligned and accurate.

-Download our free white paper to discover the breakthrough marketing technology that’s already delivering all this — and more — to leading B2B brands.
+Download our free ebook with David Raab to discover the breakthrough marketing technology that’s already delivering all this — and more — to leading B2B brands.

 Image credit: Pixabay | CC0 Public Domain